Features

 • ticketMUN-214 open, owner @bridget

-• expected effectremoves 1 open loop, closes 1 live claim
+• expected effectremoves 1 open loop, closes 1 active memory

 Ready for early access?